Through the Holy Redeemer, we seek to grow in faith and love, to become great people who make a difference in our world.

 Geography at Holy Redeemer

 At Holy Redeemer, children are encouraged to develop curiosity and fascination about the world they live in, to explore it with maps and keys, to understand their own cultures and welcome different ones too.
 We aim to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 As an ‘Eco School’ we aim to let physical and human geography combine with science and PSHE to instill enthusiasm for sustainability into the future leaders of our planet.
+All of this is underpinned by our whole school focus on Building Learning Power and on developing higher order thinking, with a particular focus on spoken language and vocabulary and on resilience and risk-taking; identified as key needs within our school context.

 Our school continues to show a deeper understanding of geography and therefore children are always defining physical and human characteristics in their local environment as well as experiencing life from other cultures.